plamenna-petrova/HTML-CSS-JavaScript-Small-Projects/README.md

-# Small Projects with HTML, CSS and JavaScript
+# Small Projects with the use of HTML, CSS and JavaScript